Home > Blogs > What is selenium? introduction to selenium...Read More

 Yes, it is conceivable, and the Transient Fault Handling Block makes it possible.
 Transient failures in the cloud environment might have a variety of causes:

-We can see that the application to database connections fail on a regular basis due to the existence of more load balancers.
+We can see that the application to database connections fails regularly due to the existence of more load balancers.

 Because other applications are using resources to heavily hit the same resource while employing multi-tenant services, calls get slower and finally time out.

-The last factor could be that we, as users, are repeatedly attempting to access the resource, causing the service to intentionally block our connection in order to support other tenants in the architecture.
+The last factor could be that we, as users, are repeatedly attempting to access the resource, causing the service to intentionally block our connection to support other tenants in the architecture.

 17. Create a storage key in Azure.

-The Azure storage key is used for authentication and validating access to the Azure storage service in order to manage data access based on project needs.
+The Azure storage key is used for authentication and validating access to the Azure storage service to manage data access based on project needs.

 For authentication purposes, two types of storage keys are provided: Primary Access Key and Secondary Access Key.